 On a warm October weekend in 1973 in historic Jonesborough, the first National Storytelling Festival was held.
 Hay bales and wagons were the stages, and audience and tellers together didn't number more than 60.
 It was tiny, but something happened that weekend that changed forever our culture, this traditional art form, and the little Tennessee town.

-The festival, now in its 34th year and acclaimed as one of the Top 100 Events in North America, sparked a renaissance of storytelling across the country.
-To spearhead that revival, Smith and a few other storylovers founded the National Storytelling Association.
+The festival is one of the Top 100 Events in North America, sparked a renaissance of storytelling across the country.
+To spearhead that revival, Smith and a few other story lovers founded the National Storytelling Association.
 The founding organization became the center of an ever-widening movement that continues to gain momentum to this day.
 Storytelling organizations, festivals, and educational events have popped up all over the world.
 Teachers, healthcare workers, therapists, corporate executives, librarians, spiritual leaders, parents, and others regularly make storytelling a vibrant part of their everyday lives and work.

 The story of how it all started is one that many Northeast Tennesseans are familiar with.
 As news of the festival and of the movement it spawned aired on national television and in magazines as diverse as Los Angeles Times Magazine, Reader's Digest, People, and Smithsonian, the story of how a happenstance hearing of a folktale on a car radio ignited a national movement often seems to be a fundamental ingredient.